EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This way you won't have failures randomly propagating through your system, as you do with exceptions.

 Sometimes you need to say, "Here's the answer and it's OK."
-The `succeed` method produces such an Effect; it is available for both regular ZIOs as well as `ZLayers` (There is also a `fail` method to produce a failed Effect).
+The `succeed` method produces such an Effect; it is available for both regular ZIOs and `ZLayers` (There is also a `fail` method to produce a failed Effect).
-So `layer` creates a `BreadStoreBought` object and turns it into a successful `ZLayer` Effect.
+So `purchased` creates a `BreadStoreBought` object and turns it into a successful `ZLayer` Effect.

 You can think of a `ZLayer` as a more-powerful constructor.
-Like `ZIO` effects, they are deferred, so merely referencing `BreadStoreBought.layer` will not construct anything.
+Like `ZIO` effects, they are deferred, so merely referencing `BreadStoreBought.purchased` will not construct anything.
 This `ZLayer` provides the `BreadStoreBought` instance as a dependency to any other Effect that needs it.

 Now we incorporate the `BreadStoreBought` dependency into a program: